rmdth/auto-claim-mudae-self-bot/README.md

 - No need to provide the $ku and $rtu information aswell as the availability of claim and rt to settings and get them at setup.
 - Tests.

+- Maybe Inherit from the discord.TextChannel or the actual Abstract Class to Channel, to add prefix so it doesn't get passed as another parameter

 ## Known Issues

 - When someone else claims first it still believes it claimed.